 Professor Fincham retired in 1991, and Peter Goodfellow from the Imperial Cancer Research Fund became Head of Department and Balfour Professor of Genetics.
 Goodfellow brought a substantial research group and initiated a major renovation of the Department, which has allowed the accommodation of a large number of research groups funded entirely on outside funds.
 This process continued with the Department obtaining the top floor of its building from Biochemistry in May 1999.
 During the Goodfellow era the Drosophila database FlyBase was established in the Department, with funding from the US National Institute of Health.

 Peter Goodfellow left at the end of the Summer Term, 1996, and was succeeded by Dr. Don MacDonald, who was acting Head of Department until Summer 1999.
-Dr. MacDonald was followed by Professor David Glover., who came from the Department of Biochemistry in Dundee.
+Dr. MacDonald was followed by Professor David Glover, who came from the Department of Biochemistry in Dundee.
 From 2004 to 2009, the Department was headed by Dr. David Summers, who was a Part II student here, graduating in 1977.
-Since October 2009, Dr. Cahir O'Kane has been Head of Department [he, too, is a past Genetics Part II student, who graduated in 1981].
-In October 2013, Professor Anne Ferguson-Smith takes over as Head of Department.
+From 2009 -2013, Dr. Cahir O'Kane undertook the role (he, too, is a past Genetics Part II student, who graduated in 1981).

 I thank several people for their help with this short account, especially Professor Anthony Edwards (Part II, 1957) of Gonville and Caius College.